bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/miniscript.md

 Sanket: 00:34:39

 Yeah, that's one of the, one small thing which we did not highlight is all these script limitations which we discussed, they made their way into TAPscript.
-So although we did a bunch of work for many scripts trying to deal with all these resource things, but in BIP 342, we realized that it's like not a, these things are Satoshi-age things, which we, like many other things, don't know.
+So although we did a bunch of work for many scripts trying to deal with all these resource things, but in BIP 342, we realized that it's like not these things are Satoshi-age things, which we, like many other things, don't know.
-The reason why, as in, they were there for denial of service reasons but now we better understand Bitcoin so you have removed those limits and those are only like block level limits now also the complex check multi-sig of code which did like weird counting for 201 opcodes that has also been replaced by a much more thing, which actually CHECKGISADD friends, which would more represent the cost that actually the CPU incurs when trying to validate the transaction.
+The reason why, as in, they were there for denial of service reasons but now we better understand Bitcoin so you have removed those limits and those are only like block level limits now also the complex check multi-sig of code which did like weird counting for 201 opcodes that has also been replaced by a much more thing, which actually CHECKSIGADD friends, which would more represent the cost that actually the CPU incurs when trying to validate the transaction.

 Murch: 00:35:32